We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 If you notice restricted airflow, don’t force it!
 Carefully use a toothpick to clear any clogs in the mouthpiece air holes.
 And while you’re at it, keep those battery connections clean too.
 A quick swab with alcohol ensures proper electrical contact and prevents those frustrating connection issues.

-Proper storage is where many people go wrong.
-Always—and I mean always—store your cartridges upright.
+Always store your cartridges upright.
 This simple habit prevents leaking and keeps oil properly distributed around those crucial intake holes.
-Think of your dab pen cart as a bit like Goldilocks: it wants conditions that are just right.
-Store between 65-75°F (18-24°C), as extreme temperatures can degrade cannabinoids and terpenes or make your oil too thick or thin.
+Also, store between 65-75°F (18-24°C), as extreme temperatures can degrade cannabinoids and terpenes or make your oil too thick or thin.

 Keep your carts away from direct sunlight or bright windows.
 UV light is essentially kryptonite to cannabinoids and terpenes, breaking them down and diminishing both potency and flavor.
 A cool, dark drawer or cabinet works perfectly.